artefactual/atom-docs/admin-manual/maintenance/populate-search-index.rst

 index to provide fast, full-text search results with :term:`faceting <Facet filter>`.

-Occasionaly it is necessary to repopulate the Elasticsearch index from the primary database, especially after operations that affect many records, e.g.
+Occasionally it is necessary to repopulate the Elasticsearch index from the primary database, especially after operations that affect many records, e.g.

 * Importing data (CSV or EAD import)